yuzhou-wang/yuzhou-wang.github.io/_pages/people/yuzhou-wang.md

 My research interests include: Air Quality Modeling; Air Pollution Exposure; Machine Learning; Artificial Intelligence; and Environmental Policy.

 My primary research objectives are:
-- **Air Quality Model Development**: Develop atmospheric models to predict pollution concentrations from emissions, integrating machine learning approaches.
+- **Air quality model development**: Develop atmospheric models to predict pollution concentrations from emissions, integrating machine learning approaches.
-- **Fine-scale Air Pollution Mapping**: Predict air pollution concentration at high spatial-temporal resolution using data from satellite remote sensing, low-cost sensors, and other sources.
+- **Fine-scale air pollution mapping**: Predict air pollution concentration at high spatial-temporal resolution using data from satellite remote sensing, low-cost sensors, and other sources.
-- **Policy Solutions for Air Pollution Exposure**: Leverage models to evaluate regulatory, energy, and transportation policies aimed at reducing human exposure and associated health impacts.
+- **Policy solutions for air pollution exposure**: Leverage models to evaluate regulatory, energy, and transportation policies aimed at reducing human exposure and associated health impacts.
-- **Risk communication**: Employ artificial intelligence in air quality risk communication to the public.
+- **Risk communication using AI**: Employ large language models in air quality risk communication to the public.

 Prior to joining Texas A&M, I did my postdoc at the University of California, Berkeley.
 I received my Ph.D. in Civil Engineering from the University of Washington in 2023.
 I earned a Bachelor's degree in Environmental Engineering and a second Bachelor's degree in Business Administration from Tsinghua University in 2017.